OpenEndpoints/endpoints/gitbook/configuration/data-source-transformation/additional-useful-data-source-types.md

 </transformation-input>
 ```

+Note that the contents of <literal-xml> must be elements, simply placing text straight under the <literal.xml> element will not work.

 ## Application Introspection

 This content-source produces as its output a description of the entire application directory structure (=your configuration).